Rock Band (video game): Instrument peripherals

 The drum controller features four rubber drum pads and a kick pedal.
 The pads have colored rings around the edges that correspond to the notes on-screen, representing the snare drum (red), hi-hat (yellow), tom-tom (blue), and crash cymbal (green).
 The kick pedal simulates the bass drum, with on-screen notes represented as orange horizontal lines.
 A pair of authentic drum sticks are included with the controller.
 Drummers can improvise in special "freestyle drum fill" sections of songs, indicated by the columns for each note turning a solid color.
 Overdrive for drummers can be deployed by hitting the crash cymbal (green note for right-handed configuration) that appears directly after a freestyle drum fill.
 Harmonix representatives have suggested, "If you can play the drum parts on hard, you can pretty much play the drums [in reality]."Rock Band's USB microphone instrument is similar to the model used in the Harmonix-developed Karaoke Revolution games.
 For the most part, singers are judged on how closely they match the relative pitch of the song's vocalist.
 During "talking parts" that do not judge pitch, a phoneme detector will pick up individual vowels and consonants of the spoken lyrics."Rock Band: The New Album" (2007) Some sections without vocals will display circle notes, allowing for the microphone to be used as a tambourine and cowbell by tapping it or making vocal cues.
 Overdrive for singers can be deployed by singing in freestyle vocal sections of songs, denoted by yellow artwork in the background of the vocals interface.
+While the "Big Rock Ending" section is unavailable to that instrument, "Overdrive" can mandatory be activated during that section while playing as a band member.